NESCent/popgenInfo/CONTRIBUTING.md

  - List authors at the bottom of the vignette
  - Use small examples and encourage readers to explore with bigger examples
  - Submit your vignette early to get feedback
+ - Indicate whether or not your pull request is ready to be merged or if you want feedback

 # How do I submit datasets?